Allocating with Priorities and Quotas: Algorithms, Complexity, and Dynamics

-Our perturbed LP procedure gives a way to locate all valid \emph{integral} allocations, as these are corner points of our $b$-matching constraint polytope; however, this does not imply anything about the set of valid \emph{fractional} allocations. \cref{fig:non-convex} demonstrates that this set need not be convex; here, the convex combination of two integral valid allocations is not valid.
+\textbf{Fractional Valid Allocations}\\ Our perturbed LP procedure gives a way to locate all valid and category stable \emph{integral} allocations, as these are corner points of our $b$-matching constraint polytope; however, this does not imply anything about the set of valid \emph{fractional} allocations. \cref{fig:non-convex} demonstrates that this set need not be convex; here, the convex combination of two integral valid allocations is not valid.
 Thus, there could exist valid fractional allocations outside the convex hull of valid integral allocations.
-The following proposition refutes this possibility.
+The following proposition rules out this possibility.

 \begin{proposition} Suppose that $\x$ is a valid fractional allocation.
 Then, we can represent $\x$ as a convex combination of valid integer allocations. \end{proposition}